Land Development Services (LDS) - Public Records

 Building plans: Destroyed three years after final

 Site plans: Retained permanently.
+If requested,

 Records Available Online